subvertnormality/mosaic/README.md

 ## Pages

 At its heart, _Mosaic_ comprises five distinct pages.
 Every page presents a grid interface complemented by a set of configurable options on the norns device.
-The design prioritizes the grid, urging users to initiate some basics via the norns—like scales and MIDI setups—and then dive deep into the grid for music creation.
+The grid is the primary interface, with norns offering one-time configuration options.
+This allows you to set up your scene's configuration once and then use the grid from then on to compose.

 ### Menu